fabiangeisler/pyshotgrid/docs/how_to_add_custom_entities.md

 # In this example we only add a function to get shots from the episode.
 class SGEpisode(pysg.SGEntity):
     """
-    An instance of this class represents a single Episode entity in ShotGrid.
+    An instance of this class represents a single Episode entity in Flow Production Tracking.
     """

     DEFAULT_SG_ENTITY_TYPE = 'CustomProjectEntity01'